-- Provide the complainant with a copy of the Trusts 'What do you think' leaflet; - Endeavour to resolve the matter with the complainant; - Begin a Local Level Concern/Complaint Report (Form 1); and - Discuss the issue with the Manager or their representative.
+- Endeavour to resolve the matter with the complainant; - Begin a Local Level Concern/Complaint Report - Discuss the issue with the Manager or their representative.

-If the staff member approached is unable to deal with the issue, they will refer the matter to a more senior member of staff on duty at the time, eg. Manager, Deputy Manager, On-Call Manager.
+If the staff member approached is unable to deal with the issue, they will refer the matter to a more senior member of staff on duty at the time, eg. Manager, On-Call Manager.